StanlyDevOps/StanlyDevOps/README.md

 ### 👩‍💻  About Me

-🔭 I’m currently working on electoral system.
+🔭 I’m currently developing an election system
-🌱 I’m currently learning Microservices.
+🌱 I’m currently learning CI/CD
-💭 Ask me about Node and SpringBoot.
+💭 Ask me about Node and SpringBoot

 ### I write code 🤖 and create bugs 🐛 with: